Richard's teaching ethos

 2021 onwards: External Examiner, University of Chichester, for BA (Hons) in Fine Art, Fine Art with Sculpture, Fine Art with Printmaking, Fine Art with Textiles, and Fine Art with Painting and Drawing

-2003-2005: Visiting Lecturer, Foundation and Drawing & Applied Arts BA (Hons), University of the West of England
+2003-2005: Visiting Lecturer, Foundation, and Drawing and Applied Arts BA (Hons), University of the West of England, Bristol

 2003-2005: Visiting Tutor, postgraduate courses at The Royal Drawing School, London